athampy-vcc/AJ-s-Personal-Repos/cybersecurity/Epics-Issues-handling/CIS/Final/ADR.md

 ### Option 4: CIS Foundational Benchmark v3.0.0 Level 1 for Azure and CIS v5.0.0 Level 1 for AWS (Recommended)

-* **Good** becuase both 4.0 & 5.0 Database services are not directly covered under foundational benchmark for Azure.
+* **Good** becuase both 4.0 & 5.0 Database services are not directly covered under foundational benchmark for Azure
 * **Good** because it is the lowest version that still provides current foundational coverage while supported by Defender for Cloud
 * **Good** because it meets the CMO v1.4 minimum requirement with a significant maturity margin
 * **Good** because it allows focus on operationalization discipline before benchmark targeting